What is the treatment for Lyme disease?

 - Other biologic mechanisms of disease

 Our research has validated PTLDS as a serious and impairing condition.
-However, the causes of PTLDS are not yet well understood or validated.
-The term PTLDS does not mean post-infection or imply an assumption of underlying biologic mechanisms.
+However, the causes of PTLDS are not yet well understood or validated, and the term PTLDS does not mean post-infection or imply an assumption of underlying biologic mechanisms.
 The roles of immune dysfunction, autoimmunity, persistent bacterial infection, neural network alteration, and other potential causative biologic mechanisms of PTLDS are being investigated at our Center.

 Research at our Center aims to understand the biologic drivers of all manifestations of Lyme disease so that diagnostics can be improved, and more effective treatments developed to enhance patients’ health outcomes.